ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     copies
-      Specifies the number of times JES2 is to print and/or punch this job's sysout data sets.
-Copies is 1 through 3 decimal numbers not exceeding an installation-specified limit.
+      Specifies the number of times JES2 is to print or punch this job's sysout data sets.
+The value is 1 through 3 decimal numbers and must not exceed an installation-specified limit.
 The maximum is 255.
 For example, code 2 for two copies.
 If you omit copies, JES2 assumes one copy.

       | **required**: False